cfsghost/fluxer.js/README.md

 ## Demo

-Just like other front-end framework, fluxer.js has an TodoMVC example for demostration.
+Just like other front-end framework, fluxer.js has an TodoMVC example for demostration as well.

 Change working directory then initializing and starting it with NPM command:
 ```